 That's assuming that you're currently taking in the calories needed for weight maintenance and not consuming a significant surplus of calories.
 If you are, you'll need to up the ante, reducing your daily calorie intake by 500 or more and biking enough to create the necessary calorie deficit.

 Of course, you could potentially not change your diet and just bike ride enough to burn 500 to 1,000 calories per day, but that's not possible for most people, and not the best way to lose belly fat.

 Calories Burned Bike Riding

 Many variables are at play in calculating calorie burning, including how much you weigh and the pace at which you peddle.
-Harvard Health Publications offers estimates of calories burned riding a stationary bike at different intensities for 30 minutes for people of different weights:
+Harvard Health Publishing offers estimates of calories burned riding a stationary bike at different intensities for 30 minutes for people of different weights:

 - At a moderate intensity, a 125-pound person burns 210 calories, a 155-pound person burns 260 calories and a 185-pound person will burns 311 calories.

 - At a vigorous pace, a 125-pound person burns 315 calories, a 155-pound person burns 391 calories and a 185-pound person burns 466 calories.

 Biking outdoors can increase your calorie burn due to factors like varying terrain and wind resistance: